 About share actions in Shortcuts on iPhone or iPad

-After get actions bring content into the shortcut and transform actions modify that content, share actions send your content to a new place.
-Share actions comprise the largest group of actions in Shortcuts and include a variety of integrations with other apps and services (including third-party apps and services) that widen the capabilities of your shortcuts.
+After Get actions bring content into the Shortcut and Transform actions modify that content, Share actions send your content to a new place.
+Share actions comprise the largest group of actions in Shortcuts and include a variety of integrations with other apps and services (including third-party apps and services), which widen the capabilities of your shortcuts.
 These actions are commonly used near the end of a shortcut to pass the content into another app as the final step in accomplishing your goal.

 The most straightforward sharing actions are Share and Share with Extensions.

 As you build your shortcut, you can search the list of actions using keywords like add, create, post, share, send, and log for making new items, save and append for working with files, and open for launching other apps.